mlbrilliance/-Nexus-Core-Orchestrator/README.md

 **Project Synapse** represents an advanced set of custom modes for Roo Code, designed to facilitate a highly structured, agentic software development workflow within Visual Studio Code.
 It synergizes concepts from the methodical SPARC approach and the ontology-driven, micro-tasking rigor of SAPPO, tailored for building high-quality, secure, modular, and cost-efficient software.

-This mode set is particularly focused on leveraging Roo Code's capabilities for hand-off coding workflows, emphasizing Test-Driven Development (TDD), proactive security measures, strict modularity, and optimized API usage.
+This mode set is particularly focused on leveraging Roo Code's capabilities for hand-off coding workflows, emphasizing Test-Driven Development (TDD), proactive security measures, strict modularity (<500 lines per unit), and optimized API usage.

 ## Philosophy & Goals